What Is a technology roadmap?

 Status reports

-Status reports are necessary to keep all relevant stakeholders abreast and informed of the progress of the new technology adoption.
+Status reports keep all relevant stakeholders abreast and informed of the progress of the new technology adoption.
 If a system implementation is delayed, this could create a domino effect of delays on every business unit dependent on that system.

 For example, a logistics company onboarding new logistics software could have their delivery teams slowed down or even halted by a delayed onboarding process.
 Keeping team members in close communication is essential in technology roadmaps, and status reports solve this problem.